mcherry/IPList.macOS/README.md

 * Copy IP and port lists to the clipboard with a user defined delimiter

 # Dependencies
-IPList relies on the awesome [IPNetwork](https://github.com/lduchosal/ipnetwork) package.
+IPList relies on the awesome [IPNetwork](https://github.com/lduchosal/ipnetwork) and runs on macOS 10.10 or higher.

 # Screenshot
 ![Screenshot](https://github.com/mcherry/IPList.macOS/blob/master/Screenshots/005.png?raw=true "Screenshot 1")